mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Unarmed Combat skill covers fighting with the body itself—punches, kicks, grapples, and throws—whether in disciplined martial arts or raw brawling.
 Heroes proficient in Unarmed Combat may be trained fighters, soldiers, athletes, or survivors accustomed to close-quarters struggle.

-**Skill Uses:** Break a grapple, deliver a powerful strike, disarm an enemy bare-handed, escape a hold, fight with martial arts precision, grapple and pin an opponent, knock an enemy unconscious, strike vulnerable points, throw or trip a foe, withstand a flurry of unarmed blows, etc.
+opponent, knock an enemy unconscious, strike vulnerable points, throw or trip a foe, withstand a flurry of unarmed blows, etc.

 ---